guildai/guildai/guild/tests/models.md

   [Packaging and Distributing Projects] (https://packaging.python.org/tutorials/distributing-packages/)

-- Modelfile distributions, which are based on modelfiles
+- Guildfile distributions, which are based on guildfiles

 The `mnist-cnn` model is defined in a standard Python distribution: